chriseidhof/chriseidhofnl/content/post/references.md

 I'd love to hear comments and feedback.
 If you want to get a deeper understanding of how this works, try implementing it yourself (even after you've had a look at the code).
 By the way, we'll also make two [Swift Talk](http://talk.objc.io/) episodes about this.
 If you're interested in Florian and me building this from scratch, please subscribe there.

+> Update: thanks to Egor Sobko for pointing out a subtle but crucial mistake: I was sending the observers `initialValue` rather than `theValue`.
+Fixed!